+• Acquisition:

+- Integrate NZC principles into our investment strategy and due diligence - Undertake NZC reviews and seek operational energy data pre-acquisition

+• Development:

+- All new development projects are designed to our Sustainable Development Standards, underpinned by high level building certification - We will undertake Whole Life Carbon Assessments of developments projects Target an embodied carbon (A1 - A5) intensity that aligns with Low Energy Transformation Initiative (LETI) 2030 Design Target

+Operation:

-- Acquisition: - Integrate NZC principles into our investment strategy and due diligence - \circ $\;$ Undertake NZC reviews and seek operational energy data pre-acquisition $\;$ - Development: - All new development projects are designed to our Sustainable Development Standards, underpinned by high level building certification - We will undertake Whole Life Carbon Assessments of developments projects Target an embodied carbon (A1 - A5) intensity that aligns with Low Energy Transformation Initiative (LETI) 2030 Design Target - Operation: - Expand our SMP across Europe and "whole-building" analytics - Align Energy Use Intensity of our assets with leading net zero carbon benchmarks to target an energy consumption reduction of one third by 2030 - Support suppliers to decarbonize asset management services in line with sciencebased targets - Refurbishments: - Undertake Whole Life Carbon Assessments of materials and equipment procured for major refurbishment and maintenance, we undertake directly - Minimize carbon through low carbon material and equipment choices - Disposal: - o Include carbon stranding risks part of our investment decision-making process - Share operational energy data and NZC Pathway information with buyers
+- o Expand our SMP across Europe and "whole-building" analytics - Align Energy Use Intensity of our assets with leading net zero carbon benchmarks to target an energy consumption reduction of one third by 2030 - o Support suppliers to decarbonize asset management services in line with science-based targets - Implement a range of energy conservation measures including the installation of LEDs, technology to optimise building management and control systems, and engaging with our tenants to reduce their energy consumption through smart energy management

+• Refurbishments:

+- Undertake Whole Life Carbon Assessments of materials and equipment procured for major refurbishment and maintenance we undertake directly - Minimize carbon through low carbon material and equipment choices

+• Disposal:

+- o Include carbon stranding risks part of our investment decision-making process - Share operational energy data and NZC Pathway information with buyers upon request

-Energy and carbon indicators are further included in the sustainability strategy of LaSalle France Article 8 SFDR products.
-The environmental characteristics promoted for those products are:
+Energy and carbon indicators are further included in the sustainability strategy of LaSalle France Article 8 SFDR Fund (Encore + OPCI).
+The environmental characteristics promoted by the fund are:

-(1) Energy & Carbon: Funds promote the reduction of greenhouse gas ("GHG") emissions and the efficient use of energy (with respect to both operational GHG emissions and, in the case of developments and re-developments, the embodied carbon of such works).

-(2) Climate Risk: Funds aim to measure, monitor and when necessary, reduce its exposure to risks which might arise due to the impact of adverse physical climate events (such as floods and hurricanes) through both portfolio composition and asset-level mitigation measures.
+- (1) Energy & Carbon: Fund promotes the reduction of greenhouse gas ("GHG") emissions and the efficient use of energy (with respect to both operational GHG emissions and, in the case of developments and re-developments, the embodied carbon of such works). - (2) Climate Risk: Fund aims to measure, monitor and when necessary, reduce its exposure to risks which might arise due to the impact of adverse physical climate events (such as floods and hurricanes) through both portfolio composition and asset-level mitigation measures.

-For Article 8 managed Funds, LaSalle France has adopted an internal scoring tool to measure on a regular basis alignment with these environmental characteristics.
+For Article 8 managed Fund, LaSalle France has adopted an internal scoring tool to measure on a regular basis alignment with these environmental characteristics.

-LaSalle France Article 8 managed Funds may also acquire assets with low environmental characteristics and then improve their environmental performance through active asset management initiatives.
+LaSalle France Article 8 managed Fund may also acquire assets with low environmental characteristics and then improve its environmental performance through active asset management initiatives.